How you can help prevent suicide

 - This is the highest number and rate of suicide deaths ever recorded in Colorado.

-- In 2014, the most recent year of data available nationally, Colorado was tied for the fifth-highest suicide rate in the United States.
+- In 2015, the most recent year of data available nationally, Colorado ranked ninth for highest suicide rate in the United States.

 - Colorado is consistently among the 10 states with the highest suicide rates.